-Work is carried out on a virtualized desktop, delivered via a virtual machine (VM).
+Computational work done on a virtualized desktop, delivered via a virtual machine (VM).
 Partitions keep each virtual desktops separate from one another on the server.

 Each workstation can access a pre-approved set of applications and programs hosted via the central server.
 This restricts the usage of the terminal to specific tasks – keeping computing resources focused on core tasks.

 Via a thin client computer, users can quickly access applications and operations through their web browser.
 The device will handle data processing functions.
 But the device stores no applications or sensitive data.

 What are the benefits of a thin client?

 Way more cost-effective solution.